manticoresoftware/manticoresearch/manual/english/Integration/Filebeat.md

 setup.template.pattern: "dpkg_log"
 ```

+**Important notes for Filebeat 9.0+:**
+- The `type: filestream` input replaces the older `type: log`
-**Note:** The `prospector.scanner.fingerprint.enabled: false` setting disables the fingerprint-based file identification to ensure reliable file processing with Manticore.
+- The `prospector.scanner.fingerprint.enabled: false` setting is **required** to disable fingerprint-based file identification, ensuring reliable processing of files smaller than 1024 bytes
+- The `id` field is required for filestream inputs and must be unique

 ## Filebeat results